 No intrinsic risk of attack by terrorist groups exists, but unforeseen attacks are possible.

-High risk of violent crime (armed robbery, home invasion, and carjacking) and petty crime exists throughout the country, especially in Lilongwe (particularly on Kenyatta Drive and in the area between Old Town and Capital City), Blantyre, and other cities.
+High risk of violent crime (armed robbery, home invasion, and carjacking) and moderate risk of petty crime exists throughout the country, especially in Lilongwe (particularly on Kenyatta Drive and in the area between Old Town and Capital City), Blantyre, and other cities; on or near public transportation; near Mount Mulanje.

 Scams involving false befriending have been reported.